Alexa and Troy-Bilt team up to tell you when to mow the lawn

-Alexa can now manage your personal lawn mower (£599.00 at Amazon.co.uk) schedule.
+Alexa can now manage your personal lawn mower ($2,006.10 at Lowes.com) schedule.
 It's made possible through a new Alexa skill launched Monday by mower manufacturer Troy-Bilt.
 When enabled, users can ask Alexa for the best time and day to trim their grass.
 Alexa will then recommend time slots based on a combination of personal preferences and local weather data.

 To request this help, smart speaker owners must say, "Alexa, ask Troy-Bilt when I need to mow" or similar variations of the phrase.
 Next the voice assistant suggests when you should attack the green.
 If you agree, Alexa will add the lawn care session to your calendar (Gmail).
 You'll get a heads up via SMS text message, too.
 And if the weather takes a turn for the worse, the Troy-Bilt service sends text alerts to reschedule.